Elia-Renzoni/Algorithms_DataStructure/README.md

 # Algorithms and Data Structure
 > * Exercises of Algorithms and Data Structure Teaching.
-University of Urbino - Applied Computer Science
+University of Urbino - Bachelor's Degree in Applied Computer Science
 > * Sequentail and Deterministic Algorithms.

 ## Array Algorithms >